Lulukaros/alx-low_level_programming/0x00-hello_world/README.md

 3-// that compiles a C file and creates an executable

-4-// that prints a line of text
+4-// that prints a line of text using the function "puts"

+5-// that prints a line of text using the function "printf"